junxit/us-congress-bills-117/metadata.md

 - Sen. Lujan, Ben Ray [D-NM] (L000570)

+## Cosponsors (1)

+- Sen. Heinrich, Martin [D-NM] (H001046)

+## Committees (1)

+- Senate — Energy and Natural Resources Committee

 ## Actions

 - 2021-08-10 — Introduced in Senate
 - 2021-08-10 — Read twice and referred to the Committee on Energy and Natural Resources.
+- 2022-06-07 — Committee on Energy and Natural Resources Subcommittee on Public Lands, Forests, and Mining.
+Hearings held.
+- 2022-07-21 — Committee on Energy and Natural Resources.
+Ordered to be reported without amendment favorably.
+- 2022-12-12 — Committee on Energy and Natural Resources.
+Reported by Senator Manchin without amendment.
+With written report No. 117-242.
+- 2022-12-12 — Committee on Energy and Natural Resources.
+Reported by Senator Manchin without amendment.
+With written report No. 117-242.
+- 2022-12-12 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 619.